-Eugene is Skinner-Young Professor of Shakespeare and Renaissance Literature at ARU.
-He teaches and researches Shakespeare, Renaissance drama, children’s literature, history of the book, and masculinity studies.
+Eugene is Skinner-Young Professor of Shakespeare and Renaissance Literature and Deputy Director of the ESRC CAM-DTP.
+He teaches and researches Shakespeare, Renaissance drama, children’s literature, and the history of the book.

 Eugene has supervised 15 doctorates to completion and would be keen to hear from potential students interested in Renaissance studies or children’s literature.